Scientific Name

 Description

 Huernia barbata is a small succulent that forms dense clumps of short, often very stout stems with spreading deltoid tubercles joined into 4 to 5 angles.
-It grows up to 2.4 inches (6 cm) tall and 12 inches (30 cm) in diameter.
+It can grow up to 2.4 inches (6 cm) tall and 12 inches (30 cm) in diameter.
 The stems are grey-green, sometimes mottled with purple-red.
-They are up to 4 inches (10 cm) long and up to 0.8 inches (2 cm) thick.
+They can measure up to 4 inches (10 cm) long and 0.8 inches (2 cm) thick.

 How to Grow and Care for Huernia barbata

-Light: H. barbata prefers bright light or partial shade during the hottest summer days.
-Too much sun causes stems to develop a protective pigmentation or get sunburned.
-Too little light leads to weak, thin stems and decreased flower production.
+Light: H. barbata prefers bright light or partial shade during hot summer days.
+Too much sun causes stems to develop protective pigmentation or get sunburned, while too little light leads to weak, thin stems and decreased flower production.
 Indoors, place the plant near the brightest window in your home.

 Soil: The right soil is crucial to successfully growing H. barbata.
 Use a commercial potting soil mix for succulents, or prepare your own with 50 to 70 % mineral grit, such as coarse sand, pumice, or perlite.

-Temperature: This plant thrives in warm outdoor environments with low to moderate humidity but does not like winter cold and should remain fairly dry and warm during its winter dormancy.
+Temperature: This plant thrives in warm outdoor environments with low to moderate humidity.
+It does not like winter cold and should remain fairly dry and warm during its dormancy.
 H. barbata can withstand temperatures as low as 40 °F (4.4 °C).
-USDA Plant Hardiness Zones 11a to 11b, 40 to 50 °F (4.4 to 10 °C).
+USDA Plant Hardiness Zones 11a to 11b are 40 to 50 °F (4.4 to 10 °C).

 Watering: H. barbata has typical watering needs for a succulent.
 During the growing season, water your plant thoroughly and allow the soil to dry between waterings.
-The plant goes dormant in winter and needs almost no water, about once a month.
+In winter, the plant goes dormant and needs almost no water, about once a month.

-Fertilizing: If you want to keep your plant healthy and thriving, fertilization during the growing season is a good idea.
+Fertilizing: To keep your plant healthy and thriving, fertilization during the growing season is a good idea.
 Feed with water-soluble fertilizer diluted to half the recommended strength.

 Repotting: H. barbata will benefit from fresh potting soil every 2 or 3 years.
 Repot your plant in spring, just before the growing season.
 Pick a container with drainage holes.